Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 There was only one thing to do.
 Ferd squat down and sat on his tail, and his men did the same.

-[“Let’s see… Yes, yes, yes, yes, and...
+["Let’s see… Yes, yes, yes, yes, and...
 I never try but not good idea to now, I think.
-Look *expensive.”]*
+Look *expensive."]*

-[“Oh, yeah, cars are **super** expensive, mama Myun said they cost way more than her sword and she has the most biggest sword she’s so cool you should see it - ”]
+["Oh, yeah, cars are **super** expensive, mama Myun said they cost way more than her sword and she has the most biggest sword she’s so cool you should see it - "]

-“Feeko!” the Gaoian woman yipped, and Ferd had to try hard not to trill his amusement.
+"Feeko!" the Gaoian woman yipped, and Ferd had to try hard not to trill his amusement.
 Irritated mothers sounded the same no matter what sky-tribe they came from.

-[“Go, little one.
-No man last long against angry mother!”]
+["Go, little one.
+No man last long against angry mother!"]

 Reluctantly, little Feeko peeled away and was ushered away by the Gao woman.
 Her ears were up when she glanced back at them, though.
 Ferd didn’t know what that meant, but she seemed less… dangerous, now.